Have you heard of thermic foods?

 It may also turn your fat-burning ability up by 17%.

-It is thought that both caffeine along with a powerful plant compound catechins, also known as EGCG, are responsible (27, 28).
+It is thought that both caffeine along a powerful plant compound catechins, also known as EGCG, are responsible (27, 28).

 Both oolong and green tea can be enjoyed regularly and help keep your body at a healthy weight.

 Flaxseeds are a great source of fiber, protein, and vitamins.

 But now research is also showing that they have a thermogenic effect as well.

 A recent study showed that flaxseeds may help boost the metabolic rate in mice.

 The fiber in flaxseeds also helps improve gut health which has been shown to increase metabolism (29, 30).

 Having a healthy gut has been linked to a number of health benefits from weight maintenance to improved immune function and more.